Bravo Family Foundation

-History
+History, programs and initiatives

+The organization was established in 2017 by Thoma Bravo founder Orlando Bravo in the wake of Hurricane Maria.
 In September 2017, Hurricane Maria, a Category 5 hurricane, caused catastrophic damage to the northeastern Caribbean, killing an estimated 2,975 in Puerto Rico and causing approximately $90 billion in damage.
 In response to news of the lack of supplies in many Puerto Rican communities as a result of the hurricane, combined with the local government's professed inability to help, Thoma Bravo founder and Puerto Rico native Orlando Bravo used his personal resources to bring supplies to the island.
 Bravo used means such as a chartered cargo plane and two large container ships to transport over 600,000 pounds of supplies to Puerto Rico.
 The supply-chain solution established by the foundation helped bring humanitarian aid to the west coast of Puerto Rico.

 Later that month, Bravo formed the Bravo Family Foundation and pledged $10 million to hurricane recovery efforts through a program called "Podemos Puerto Rico" ("We Can Puerto Rico").